On gauging finite subgroups: Extension, anomaly and gauging

 When we consider four domain walls $g_{1,2,3,4}$ joining to form a wall $g_1g_2g_3g_4$, we can change how we join the walls either as or as The consistency of these two procedures requires the condition where we use an additive notation for $\U(1)=\bR/\bZ$.
 This means that $\omega$ is a $\U(1)$-valued $3$-cocycle $\omega\in Z^{3}(G,\U(1))$.
 In general dimensions, $\omega$ is a $\U(1)$-valued $(D+1)$-cocycle $\omega\in Z^{D+1}(G,\U(1))$.

 To see that this anomaly can be accounted for by coupling it to a bulk $(D+1)$-dimensional theory, let us use the dual triangulation instead of the domain walls to visualize the setup.
-Then two domain wall junctions in Fig.~\ref{anomaly} and the change between them can be depicted as in Fig.~\ref{attaching}, i.e.~due to an attachment of a $(D+1)$-simplex.
-Namely, we regard the domain walls and the junctions to extend into the $(D+1)$-dimensional bulk.
-The introduction of an additional simplex, which does not change the $G$-bundle, does change how the domain walls in the bulk join on the boundary.
-Then the phase $\omega(g_1,g_2,\ldots, g_{D+1})$ can be thought of as the Boltzmann weight associated to this simplex of the $(D+1)$-dimensional symmetry protected topological (SPT) phase with $G$ symmetry.
+Then two domain wall junctions on $X_D$ shown in Fig.~\ref{anomaly} and the change between them can be depicted as in Fig.~\ref{attaching}, i.e.~due to an attachment of a $(D+1)$-simplex.
+Namely, we regard the domain walls and the junctions not to be defined only on $X_D$ but also to extend into the $(D+1)$-dimensional bulk $Y_{D+1}$.
+The introduction of an additional simplex to $Y_{D+1}$, which does not change the $G$-bundle, does change how the domain walls in the bulk join on the boundary.
+Then the phase $\omega(g_1,g_2,\ldots, g_{D+1})$ can be thought of as the Boltzmann weight associated to this simplex of the $(D+1)$-dimensional symmetry-protected-topological (SPT) phase with $G$ symmetry on $Y_{D+1}$.
+From this viewpoint, the constraint \eqref{constraint} and its generalizations to arbitrary dimensions $D+1$ guarantee that the partition function assigned to a manifold with a triangulation does not depend on the choice of the triangulation; see e.g.~\cite{Wakui,CarterKauffmanSaito} for a careful combinatorial treatment for low dimensional cases.
 The bulk theory is essentially the theory introduced by Dijkgraaf-Witten \cite{Dijkgraaf:1989pz} but $G$ is now considered as a background field here, not as a dynamical field to be summed over.

 We also note the following: suppose we are given a $D$-chain $L\in C^D(G,\U(1))$.
 Then we can add to the action a term\footnote{ Or to be more precise, we should have said ``we can multiply the exponentiated action by the term \eqref{L}'' since this is a $\U(1)$-valued phase. } where $\mark g$ is the background $G$-bundle represented by the domain walls.
 This operation corresponds to the addition of contact and/or counter terms in the case of continuous flavor symmetry.